KiranMohan-27/Netflix_Analysis-Project/README.md

 1. Netflix Data Analysis

-•Data cleaning and preprocessing
+• Data cleaning and preprocessing

-•Exploratory data analysis
+• Exploratory data analysis

-•Insights on genres, ratings, cast, and trends
+• Insights on genres, ratings, cast, and trends

-•Visualizations for better understanding of the dataset
+• Visualizations for better understanding of the dataset

 2. Movie Recommendation System

-•Uses TF-IDF vectorization and cosine similarity
+• Uses TF-IDF vectorization and cosine similarity

-•Provides content-based recommendations
+• Provides content-based recommendations

-•Suggests similar movies based on user input
+• Suggests similar movies based on user input

 3. Spoiler-Protected Review Generation

-•Automatically generates short reviews
+• Automatically generates short reviews

-•Detects and hides spoilers in the text
+• Detects and hides spoilers in the text

-•Produces a clean, user-friendly output
+• Produces a clean, user-friendly output

 Tech Stack Used

-•Python
+• Python

-•Pandas, NumPy
+• Pandas, NumPy

-•Matplotlib (for charts)
+• Matplotlib (for charts)

-•Scikit-learn (for TF-IDF and similarity)
+• Scikit-learn (for TF-IDF and similarity)

-•NLP libraries (TextBlob / NLTK based on the implementation)
+• NLP libraries (TextBlob / NLTK based on the implementation)

-•Jupyter Notebook for development
+• Jupyter Notebook for development

 This project demonstrates skills in data preprocessing, analysis, machine learning, NLP, and Python scripting.